status-im/nimbus-eth2/docs/the_style_book/src/01_introduction.md

 * [Nim manual](https://nim-lang.org/docs/manual.html) - the authorative source for understanding the features of the language
 * [The Nimbus auditor book](https://nimbus.guide/auditors-book/) - goes over security details of Nimbus itself and how it relates to the features of Nim

+## Workflow

+### Contributing

+We welcome code contributions and welcome our code being used in other projects.

+Generally, all significant code changes are reviewed by at least one team member and must pass CI.

+* For style and other trivial fixes, no review is needed (passing CI is sufficent)
+* For small ideas, use a PR
+* For big ideas, use an RFC issue